SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 A final warning: If you ever perform a pitstop, which has not been planned and prepared by Jona, Jona will be very confused, say the least.
 You can do this, but please double check the recommendations of Jona for each subsequent pitstop, especially the chosen tyre set, if you don't want to end up with worn out tyres for your last stint.

-Note: Similar pitstop handling will be available for *rFactor 2* in the near future.
+Note: Pitstop handling is currently available for *Assetto Corsa Competizione* and *rFactor 2*.

 ### Race & Setup database